List of Marvel Comics characters: L: Lamprey

+Lamprey is a character appearing in American comic books published by Marvel Comics.
+The character appeared in the original Squadron Supreme series.
+He was initially created as a pastiche of the DC Comics supervillain, the Parasite.

+Donald McGuiggin was a professional criminal and member of the criminal group called the Institute of Evil on the Squadron's alternate Earth where he operated as Lamprey.
+He had the power to drain energy from other living beings and duplicate their superhuman powers.

+With the Institute of Evil, Lamprey held the Golden Archer captive, and kidnapped the relatives of the Squadron Supreme members.
+The Institute battled the Squadron Supreme, and were defeated.

+Lamprey was one of the Institute members captured by the Squadron and subjected to the Behavior Modification process invented by Squadron member Tom Thumb, altering his personality.
+He then joined the Squadron and aided them in their efforts to conquer the world in order to turn it into a utopia.

+Lamprey accompanied Tom Thumb to the 41st Century looking for a cancer cure.

+Squadron member Nighthawk objected to the extreme methods the Squadron was using to achieve its goals, and left the group.
+New Squadron recruit (and double agent for Nighthawk) Haywire tricked Lamprey into undergoing Behavior Modification brainwashing along with several of the former Institute of Evil criminals, using a device created by Master Menace.
+Nighthawk used them to form his own group, the America Redeemers, who fought back against the Squadron's "benevolent" tyranny.

+The Redeemers eventually found themselves in an all-out battle against the remaining Squadron members at Squadron City.
+During this battle, Lamprey tried to absorb the power of Doctor Spectrum, who was able to overload Lamprey's energy absorbing capacity.
+Lamprey exploded when he tried to absorb all of the energy of Doctor Spectrum's power prism.

 Steven Lang

 David Langford

-Dr. David Langford is a fictional character appearing in American comic books published by Marvel Comics.
+Dr. David Langford is a character appearing in American comic books published by Marvel Comics.
 Created by Len Kaminski and Ron Wagner, he first appeared in Morbius: The Living Vampire #1 (September 1992).
-A business partner to Doctor Paine, he worked to create Morbius, the Living Vampire's experimental blood disease cure which backfired (which is partially due to the Lilin Fang on Lilith's behalf and later turned into Bloodthrist) and killed Martine Bancroft to cover his actions, but ultimately killed by the Living Vampire out of vengeance.
+A business partner to Doctor Paine, he worked to create Morbius' experimental blood disease cure which backfired (which is partially due to the Lilin Fang on Lilith's behalf and later turned into Bloodthrist) and killed Martine Bancroft to cover his actions, but was ultimately killed by Morbius out of vengeance.

 Lascivious

 Lasher

 Lasher is the name used by a symbiote in Marvel Comics.
-The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named in Carnage, U.S.A. #2 (March 2012).
+The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named by a Planet of the Symbiotes action figure, before being canonized in Carnage, U.S.A. #2 (March 2012).
 It was created as one of five symbiote "children" forcefully spawned from the Venom symbiote along with Riot, Agony, Phage and Scream.
-Lasher primarily uses symbiote tendrils.
+Lasher is usually depicted as a green symbiote that primarily uses four tendrils which protrude from its back.